SPECIALIZING IN VINTAGE CALIFORNIAN AND AMERICAN FINE ART

 Our mission is to bring fine art to as many individuals, homes and collectors as possible and so we have always sought to offer an affordability level that is unique to the industry, while maintaining a high level of fine quality art.

-Please enjoy your time on our site, there is quite a bit to see and enjoy, and we invite you to drop by our fine art gallery, located in Pasadena Antiques and Design, 330 South Fair Oaks, Pasadena, CA, to enjoy the beauty of these pieces first-hand.
+Please enjoy your time on our site, there is quite a bit to see and enjoy, and we invite you to drop us an email to find out more about a specific piece or to discuss pricing and sales.